Pie and donut charts are circular graphs divided into “slices”, where each slice is sized proportionally to its data’s share of the data as a whole.

 Like all other chart types, you can configure your column charts from the Chart settings panel.
 The panel will automatically appear when you add a new chart to your workbook, or can be opened by clicking the three-dot icon in the top right corner of an existing chart and selecting “Edit chart” from the dropdown, or by double clicking on the chart itself.

 The Setup section of the Chart settings dialog allows you to specify the data that will be included in your chart.
-In the example below, we'll create a pie chart to show the total revenue from different deal stages in a sales pipeline.
+In the example below, we'll create a pie chart to show the cumulative annual sales in Asia, broken down by quarter.
 Let's take a closer look:

 Whether your chart should use Row based or Column based data depends on two things: (1) what you’re trying to visualize and (2) how your data is organized.
 Column based data allows you to select columns and ranges of values organized into columns as axis and series values for your chart.
 Row based data allows you to select rows as axis and series values for your chart.